techy-robot/wakapi-anyide/README.md

 wakapi-anyide is not integrated with your editor.
 It can only guess what you are doing through file changes.
 As such, it may sometimes pick up generated files.
+A useful feature of wakapi-anyide is that you can specify what editor and what language you are working on, based on the file extension.

 ### Binary files